KrishankDave/Airbnb-Analysis/README.md

 These tests examine[1][2]:
 - Distance to city center by accommodation type
 - Metro distance differences by room type

+MAY ADD SOME VISUALIZATION USING IN-BUILT LIBRARIES LATER

 - Attraction index differences by person capacity
 - Restaurant index variations by room type
 - Normalized attraction/restaurant indices across different properties